 - So I went with two expressions in the same color.
 That way they’d have to do some sorting of the expressions.:-)

 I put 3 baggies (6 different expressions and their order of operations steps) into a manila envelope for each group.

 - Groups were mostly just partners, with an occasional group of 3.

 I typed directions to include in the envelopes, and asked students to do their best to follow those directions before asking for clarification.

 - Some of the students worked on this activity, while others completed different activities.
 So, I needed them to try to work through the directions themselves, before I got to each group to discuss with them.

-After students put the steps into the correct order of operations sequence (shown in the image above), they had to write those steps onto a recording sheet, pictured below.
+After students put the steps into the correct order of operations sequence, they had to write those steps onto a recording sheet, pictured below.

 I will definitely use this again next year:)

 If you’re looking for other resources to give your students quality practice with order of operations, I have several in my TPT shop – some print and some digital.